PhillipZhou/cs170_autograder/README.md

 ## Suggested workflow
 The intention was to have you compile autograder_main.c into your own program.
 We suggest you copy autograder_main.c into your own project directory.
-However this program was not intended to help you debug at all.
-We recommend that you copy tests you want to test over to a separate debugging main.c file.
+This program was not intended to help you debug at all.
+We recommend that you copy tests you want to test over to a separate debugging main.c file (you can create a Makefile that outputs two executables, if you want).
 We grouped all the variables and helper functions needed for each test together.

 ## Disclaimer